ktorio/ktor-documentation/topics/websocket_serialization.md

 <include from="lib.topic" element-id="download_example"/>
 </tldr>

 Similar to the [ContentNegotiation](serialization.md) plugin, WebSockets allow you to serialize/deserialize text frames in a specific format.
-Ktor supports the following formats out-of-the-box: JSON, XML, and CBOR.
+Ktor supports the following formats out-of-the-box: JSON, XML, CBOR, and ProtoBuf.

 ## Add dependencies {id="add_dependencies"}